DevNom7/solar-system/README.md

 ## Project Description

-This project was created to practice advanced CSS techniques , complemented fundamental JavaScript and HTML.
-Enoy!
+This project was created to practice advanced CSS techniques, complementing fundamental JavaScript and HTML.
+Enjoy!

 ## Features

-CSS
+**CSS
 - @keyframes
   -Using orbit, glow
 - Pseudo-elements
 - Transform element
 - Animation element

-  HTML
+  **HTML
-    - Onclick Element : specifies a JavaScript function to be executed when the button is clicked.
+    - Onclick Element: specifies a JavaScript function to be executed when the button is clicked.

-    Javascript
+    **Javascript
       - Escape characters \
       - Basic JS function